zeus-volkov-systems/messageapi/README.md

 ## Installation and Deployment

-Building MessageAPI from source requires the gradle build tool.
-With gradle installed, MessageAPI may be built and installed by navigating to the cloned directory and running
+At the time of this writing, MessageAPI (0.0.10-PRERELEASE) was built using OpenJDK 11.0.3 with gradle 5.4.1.

+There was a breaking change between older versions of gradle and the 5 series, and a relative path resolution method was updated to accommodate this change.
+If building from scratch, the gradle version must be upgraded to 5.4.1+.

+Older versions of the JDK, down to 1.8, still work for this build, although that isn't guaranteed going forward.

+Once these two system dependencies are met, this package can be run with tests by running 'gradle' from the package root.

 ```
 gradle
 ```

-This will install MessageAPI to the local repository on disk.
+This will install MessageAPI to the local repository as an UberJAR on disk (usually in ~/.m2).
-The main MessageAPI package will only pull Log4J and SimpleJSON for use as dependencies from public artifact repositories.
-The testing suite will also pull Spock.
+Beyond the core Java library, the main MessageAPI package uses only SimpleJSON as a dependency.

+Other dependencies are installed for the purposes of running tests, including Groovy, Spock, SLF4J, and SpockReports.

 ## Developer Guide